Background pattern

 • Your doctor will also tell you to take antibiotics called amoxicillin and clarithromycin.

-For more information on other medications used to treat H. pylori, read the prospectus for each one.
+For more information on the other medicines used to treat H. pylori, read the package leaflet of each of them.

 • The recommended dose is three Rabeprazol TecniGen 20 mg tablets once a day initially.